GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 method to set it, but expect the method here will work well in many cases.

-Users can check for any problems by studying the performance of their choice under repeated sampling (at PTHA18 points) - a poor choice will lead to erratic behaviour, as compared to simpler approaches.
+Users can check for any problems by studying the performance of their choice under repeated sampling (at PTHA18 points).
+A poor choice will lead to erratic behaviour, as compared to the simpler approaches.